 • Making Biochar using 45 gallon oil drums

 • Marketing and selling charcoal

 The kettle is always on for a hot drink.
-We will also provide crusty bread and homemade vegetable soup for lunch.

 You will need to bring sturdy shoes or boots and wear suitable clothing for working outdoors.